scocoyash/Text-Editor-In-C/README.md

 ### Step 2 - Enhancing the input and output
 ***

-* Adding refresh screen everytime the input is received
+* Adding refresh screen everytime the input is received; do not forget to clear the screen and reposition the cursor on Ctrl+Q press
+    * *editorRefreshScreen()* -
+    writes 4 bytes to the output screen;
+        * **\x1b** - decimal 27 is the escape character,
+        * [ - start of the escape sequence
+        * 2J - clears the entire screen
+        * H - repositions the cursor to the top of the screen